 The bank is an Alabama state-chartered bank and, as such, is subject to examination and regulation by the Alabama Banking Department.
 The bank is not a member of the Federal Reserve System but is subject to various regulations and requirements promulgated by the Federal Reserve, the Consumer Financial Protection Bureau (the "CFPB"), the Federal Trade Commission, the Financial Crimes Enforcement Network, the Office of Foreign Assets Control ("OFAC"), and other federal regulatory agencies.
-State nonmember banks are, in addition to regulation by the applicable state regulatory authority, subject to supervision and regular examination by the FDIC.
+State non-member banks are, in addition to regulation by the applicable state regulatory authority, subject to supervision and regular examination by the FDIC.
 The FDIC and the Alabama Banking Department regularly examine the bank's operations and have the authority to approve or disapprove mergers, the establishment of branches and similar corporate actions.
-Both regulardy agencies have the power to prevent the development or continuance of unsafe or unsound banking practices or other violations of law.
+Both regulatory agencies have the power to prevent the development or continuance of unsafe or unsound banking practices or other violations of law.
 Additionally, the bank's deposits are insured by the FDIC to the maximum extent provided by law.
-The extensive state and federal banking system as a whole, and generally is not intended for the protection of stockholders or other investors.
+The extensive state and federal banking laws and regulations to which the bank is subject are generally intended to protect the bank's customers (including depositors), the FDIC's Deposit Insurance Fund and the banking system as a whole, and generally is not intended for the protection of stockholders or other investors.
 The following discussion describes the material elements of the regulatory framework that applies to the bank.